macder/wfv-validation/README.md

 The responsibility of form validation is filtering input as defined by a set of rules and constraints.
 Encoding should be done during runtime when some context requires it, e.g output to external systems - database, API endpoint, etc.

-Manipulating data without context is not useful and introduces more problems than it solves.
+Manipulating data without context is not useful and introduces more problems than it's trying to solve.
 Remember [Magic Quotes](http://php.net/manual/en/security.magicquotes.php)?

 For more info on the subject, read ["Why escape-on-input is a bad idea"](https://lukeplant.me.uk/blog/posts/why-escape-on-input-is-a-bad-idea/)

-That being said, WFV does provide useful helpers to work with input data:
+That being said, WFV does provide useful (perhaps powerful?) helpers to work with input data:

 ### Render
 #### `render( string $input, string|array $callback = 'htmlspecialchars' )`